IvS-KULeuven/ComboCode/README.md

 ## Installation
 Once the requirements are sorted out, you can get to work with ComboCode.
 You can download the code to your hard disk right away (or if you intend to submit code for this repository: fork the repo, and clone that -- see Developer's Manual below):
-* Clone the git repository to create a local copy, located in ~/ComboCode/:
+* Clone the git repository to create a local copy, located in ~/ComboCode/ (or whichever location your prefer):
     - $ cd
     - $ git clone https://github.com/IvS-KULeuven/ComboCode.git ComboCode

 * Copy the contents of the usr.dist/ folder to the usr/ folder.
 The usr/ folder contains user-specific settings that are not updated with the repository.
 Any changes made to the structure of those files will come through usr.dist/ and won't affect the usr/ folder, allowing the user to save personal settings before updating usr/ files.
+Note especially usr/Path.dat which contains all the relevant folders for ComboCode.
     - $ cd ~/ComboCode/
     - $ mkdir usr/
     - $ cp usr.dist/* usr/.

-* Add ComboCode to the PYTHON\_PATH in your ~/.bash_profile.
+* Add the ComboCode home folder you chose to the PYTHON\_PATH in your ~/.bash_profile.

 * Updating your own clone of ComboCode to the most recent version can be done with:
     - $ cd ~/ComboCode/
     - $ git pull

-* Lastly, when running ComboCode in conjunction with the radiative-transfer codes listed above, ComboCode assumes that the output will be written to default subfolder in your home folder, e.g. ~/GASTRoNOoM/ and ~/MCMax/, respectively.
-These folders are the only ones you have create yourself.
-ComboCode will handle the rest.
+* Lastly, when running ComboCode in conjunction with the radiative-transfer codes listed above, ComboCode will write the output to folders for GASTRoNOoM and MCMax separately.
+You can choose these locations by adding them to usr/Path.dat.
-    - $ mkdir ~/GASTRoNOoM/
-    - $ mkdir ~/MCMax/

 ## Documentation
 Up-to-date documentation that goes with the package is available on GitHub at: